tylim88/FirelordRN/README.md

 no surprise here, everything is similar to firestore api

-the rest is exactly the same as [firelord](https://github.com/tylim88/Firelord)
+the rest is exactly the same as [firelord](https://github.com/tylim88/Firelord) -->

+there is a typing bug in this package, can be fixed and will fix it tomorrow!